The Future of Thinking.

 Why These Four Pillars Matter

-Employers aren't satisfied with the graduates they're getting — only 37% say it's easy to find candidates with the experience they need.
-Colleges and the workforce are demanding graduates who can think critically, communicate persuasively, collaborate across differences, and adapt.
+Employers aren't satisfied with the graduates they're getting — more than half of leaders (56%) say entry-level employees are unprepared because they lack soft skills.* Colleges and the workforce are demanding graduates who can think critically, communicate persuasively, collaborate across differences, and adapt.
 These are real-world competencies, and the gap is widening.

 Yet most schools lack the tools to develop and credibly measure these skills alongside traditional academic outcomes. immersionED closes that gap — with evidence that satisfies educators, administrators, and families.